-- Operate the breaker in accordance with all laws and regulations which affect you, your equipment, and the work site. - Do not operate the breaker until you have read this manual and thoroughly understand all safety, operation and maintenance instructions. - The operator must be familiar with all prohibited work areas such as excessive slopes and dangerous terrain conditions. - Do not operate the breaker until you have read the carrier equipment manual and thoroughly understand all safety, operation and maintenance instructions.
-The word "carrier", as used in this manual, means a backhoe or excavator or similar equipment used to operate the breaker. - Ensure that all maintenance procedures recommended in this manual are completed before using the equipment. - The operator must not operate the breaker or carrier if any people are within the area where they may be injured by flying debris or movement of the equipment. - Know the limits of your equipment. - Establish a training program for all operators to ensure safe operation. - Warning: Use of this tool on certain materials during demolition could generate dust potentially containing a variety of hazardous substances such as asbestos, silica or lead.
+- Operate the breaker in accordance with all laws and regulations which affect you, your equipment and the worksite. - Do not operate the breaker until you have read this manual and thoroughly understand all safety, operation and maintenance instructions. - The operator must be familiar with all prohibited work areas such as excessive slopes and dangerous terrain conditions. - Do not operate the breaker until you have read the carrier equipment manual and thoroughly understand all safety, operation and maintenance instructions.
+The word "carrier", as used in this manual, means a backhoe, excavator or similar equipment used to operate the breaker. - Ensure that all maintenance procedures recommended in this manual are completed before using the equipment. - The operator must not operate the breaker or carrier if any people are within the area where they may be injured by flying debris or movement of the equipment. - Know the limits of your equipment. - Establish a training program for all operators to ensure safe operation. - Warning: Use of this tool on certain materials could generate dust potentially containing a variety of hazardous substances such as asbestos, silica or lead.
 Inhalation of dust containing these or other hazardous substances could result in serious injury, cancer or death.
 Protect yourself and those around you.
 Research and understand the materials you are cutting.
-Follow correct safety procedures and comply with all applicable national, state or provisional health and safety regulations relating to them, including, if appropriate arranging for the safe disposal of the materials by a qualified person.
+Follow correct safety procedures and comply with all applicable national, state or provisional health and safety regulations relating to them, including, if appropriate arranging for the safe disposal of the materials by a qualified person. - Do not operate the tool unless thoroughly trained or under the supervision of an instructor. - Become familiar with the carrier controls before operating the carrier and the breaker. - When operating the breaker you must use ear, eye and breathing protection. - While learning to operate the breaker and carrier, do so at a slow pace.
+If necessary, set the carrier mode selector to the slow position.